Culture Shock in Indonesia

 General etiquette tips for Indonesia

-When giving a gift do not give the following: knives, letter openers, pork, alcohol or anything containing alcohol
+When giving a gift do not give knives, letter openers, pork or alcohol

-Do not show someone the soles of your feet when seated as this is seen as offensive
+Do not show someone the soles of one's feet when seated, as this is seen as offensive